Wills, Trusts & Probate

 What happens if I die without a will in Rubidoux?

-Can I make changes to my estate plan after it’s completed?
+Can I change my estate plan after it is created?

-How do trusts protect my assets?
+How do trusts protect assets?